sparkcentral/virtual-agent-api-example/README.md

 we can create a Dialogflow context, so the bot can use contact attributes in its responses and fulfillment calls.
 In the case of an `INBOUND_MESSAGE_RECEIVED` event, we call `detect_intent` on the Dialogflow API.
 Dialogflow will answer us with a `DetectIntentResponse`.
 This response contains the answer from the bot and other metadata (such as the detected intent, etc).
-In our example we send the answer from the bot to the topic, and apply the detected intent as a topic.
+In our example we send the answer from the bot to the contact, and apply the detected intent as a topic.

 In certain cases, you might want to send an answer using the REST API.
 You might want to send a message coming from one of your backend systems, or during a bot fulfillment.
 You can check out `app/rest_client.py` for this.
 You will need an